WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 ## Configure WooCommerce Settings

-A pop-up will arrive where you'll find important settings to manage how affiliate commissions are handled.
-You can enable or disable these options based on your preferences.
+After you enable the integration, a pop-up window will appear with more settings to control how affiliate commissions are handled.

 **Affiliate on Discount Coupon**: If this option is enabled (checked), affiliates will earn a commission on sales even when a discount coupon is applied and reduces the purchase price.